-Emerging Policies
+Emerging policies

 - 6.31 According to paragraph 48 of the NPPF, local planning authorities may give weight to relevant policies in emerging plans according to: (a) the stage of preparation of the emerging plan (the more advanced its preparation, the greater the weight that may be given); (b) the extent to which there are unresolved objections to relevant policies (the less significant the unresolved objections, the greater the weight that may be given); and (c) the degree of consistency of the relevant policies in the emerging plan to this Framework (the closer the policies in the emerging plan to the policies in the Framework, the greater the weight that may be given). - 6.32 The current development plan period runs up to 2026.
 The Council is in the process of reviewing its Local Plan to cover the period up to 2039.
 A Regulation 19 consultation on the emerging draft plan has taken place, and the plan submitted for Examination in Public by the Planning Inspectorate.
-The Council will know that on the 19th December 2023 the Secretary of State intervened into the proposed withdrawal of the Local Plan and directed that it continue towards examination.
-Accordingly "more" weight can be given to these draft polices now.
 The draft plan includes Policy DM20 (Gypsies, Travellers and Travelling Showpeople), which would replace and consolidate Policies CS7 and TS3.
 Whilst emerging Policy DM20 attracts only limited weight at this stage, it should be noted that the general approach remains consistent with current policies and existing allocations in the HSA DPD are proposed to be carried forward.
 The policy also seeks to safeguard existing gypsy and traveller sites, and locate sites on previously developed land where possible.
 It states: